subhaus95/waywardhouse.github.io/_posts/2026-03-03-the-burning-strait.md

 ## Part D: Beyond Oil — The Propagation Channels

 One of the most persistent failures in public energy discourse is the treatment of oil as a single-use commodity — as though its primary function were to power automobiles and nothing more.
-In *Contested Ground*, we noted that petrochemical feedstocks would account for more than 60% of all new demand growth by 2026, and that the IEA projects petrochemicals will drive over a third of oil demand growth through 2030.{% sidenote "sn-iea-petrochem" "IEA, *The Future of Petrochemicals*.
-Petrochemical feedstock accounts for approximately 12% of global oil demand, a share expected to increase.
-Synthetic nitrogen fertilisers — derived from natural gas via ammonia — underpin roughly half the world's food production." %} The corollary is that disrupting oil supply does not merely raise the price of petrol.
+In *Contested Ground*, we noted that petrochemical feedstocks would account for more than 60% of all new demand growth by 2026, and that the IEA projects petrochemicals will drive over a third of oil demand growth through 2030.[20](#fn:sn-iea-petrochem) The corollary is that disrupting oil supply does not merely raise the price of petrol.
 It propagates through every sector that depends on petroleum-derived inputs — and those sectors are far broader than most people recognise.

 ### The Petrochemical Backbone

 Petrochemical feedstock — primarily naphtha derived from crude oil refining, and ethane from natural gas — produces the plastics, synthetic fibres, adhesives, lubricants, detergents, medical equipment, packaging, and industrial chemicals that constitute the material infrastructure of modern economies.
 Petrochemicals are now the single largest growth driver of global oil demand, having overtaken transportation.

 The Gulf states are not peripheral to this system.
 Saudi Aramco's 2020 acquisition of a 70% stake in SABIC — the world's fourth-largest chemical company — was specifically designed to integrate petrochemical production with upstream oil.
-SABIC produces methanol, ammonia, ethylene, polyethylene, and urea from cheap Saudi feedstocks.{% sidenote "sn-sabic" "SABIC was founded in 1976 to capitalise on associated gas that was being flared during oil production.
-By 2018 it was the fourth-largest chemical company worldwide.
-Aramco's 70% acquisition created a vertically integrated crude-to-chemicals entity." %} Qatar's Ras Laffan is not merely an LNG facility; it is an integrated petrochemical hub.
+SABIC produces methanol, ammonia, ethylene, polyethylene, and urea from cheap Saudi feedstocks.[21](#fn:sn-sabic) Qatar's Ras Laffan is not merely an LNG facility; it is an integrated petrochemical hub.
 The attacks on these facilities do not merely remove energy from the market.
 They remove industrial feedstocks.

 ### The Food System

-Oil price movements influence as much as 64% of food price variation, according to World Bank analysis.{% sidenote "sn-food-oil" "World Ports Organisation / World Economic Forum, citing World Bank data.
-The transmission channels are multiple: diesel for freight, natural gas for ammonia-based fertiliser, petrochemical packaging, and agrochemicals." %} The transmission channels are multiple and reinforcing: diesel powers the trucks and ships that move food; natural gas produces the ammonia that becomes nitrogen fertiliser (underpinning roughly half the world's food production); petrochemical-derived packaging preserves food through supply chains that span continents; and petroleum-based agrochemicals protect crops from pathogens.
+Oil price movements influence as much as 64% of food price variation, according to World Bank analysis.[22](#fn:sn-food-oil) The transmission channels are multiple and reinforcing: diesel powers the trucks and ships that move food; natural gas produces the ammonia that becomes nitrogen fertiliser (underpinning roughly half the world's food production); petrochemical-derived packaging preserves food through supply chains that span continents; and petroleum-based agrochemicals protect crops from pathogens.
 A sustained oil price spike tightens every one of these channels simultaneously.

 ```mermaid
 flowchart TD